izaak-coleman/GeDi/README.md

 GeDi, or **Ge**neralised suffix array-based **Di**rect SNV caller, detects somatic Single Nucleotide Variants (SNVs) within paired tumour-control NGS datasets.
 GeDi is capable of detecting SNVs reference- and mapping-free.
-To acheive this, it compares the input sequencing data by construction of multiple suffix arrays from which SNVs can be directly detected;
+To achieve this, it compares the input sequencing data by construction of multiple suffix arrays from which SNVs can be directly detected;
 within the arrays, suffixes containing SNVs cluster into intervals enriched with tumour-derived data.